shawnjohnjr/asuth-gecko-notes/dom/fetch/ALGO.md

 13. If this was a POST and we got a 301, 302, or 303, switch to GET and nuke the request body.
 14. Append the new location to the request's url list.
-15. Invoke main fetch with { CORS, recursive }.
+15. Invoke main fetch propagating CORS and setting recursive.
 (The note says it goes via main fetch for response tainting purposes.)

 ## 5.5 HTTP-network-or-cache fetch ##

 1. Possibly clone the request so we can mess with it.
 (3-14: build up the headers)
 16. Check the cache for complete responses, possibly using it.
+  1. If "force-cache"/"only-if-cached" use the response, don't do revalidation stuff.
+  2. If "default" and the cache is fresh, use the response, and set the internal-only not-really-used-by-the-spec cache state to "local".
+  3. Otherwise if "default"/"no-cache", modify the http request with revalidation headers (and don't set `response`).
-17. Check the cache for partial responses, and if cache mode is "default" or "force-cache", modify the request to have resume headers
+17. Check the cache for partial responses, and if cache mode is "default" or "force-cache", modify the http request to have resume headers
-18. Still no response?
+18. Still no `response`?
   1. Bail if "only-if-cached", returning a network error that will become a rejection.
-  2. Run HTTP-network fetch propagating the credentials flag.
+  2. Run *5.6 HTTP-network fetch* propagating the credentials flag, this can be either a from-scratch fetch or a revalidation or resume fetch.
 19. Handle 304 not modified if "default"/"no-cache":
   1. Pull out the cached response.
   2. Explode with network error if there wasn't one.